mcmckinley/DraftStarsDataCollection/README.md

-# Brawl Stars Data Collection
+# Draft Stars Data Collection
 ### Michael McKinley
 Summer 2024

 This program collects and parses data from Brawl Stars matches.
-The data will be used to train an AI model whose goal is to predict the outcome of matches in Brawl Stars.
+The data is used to train the Draft Stars AI model.

 The program does the following:
     - Collect a list of player tags (collect/get_player_tags.js)